 The Wolf had a somewhat unassuming body frame.
 If it hadn't been for the form-fitting clothes displaying his lithe muscles, the huge sword behind his back and the aura of quiet warning around him, he could have passed for a civilian.
 Nearly.
 Those eyes, though… Mako blue eyes.
 The rumours hadn't been exaggerating.

 Sephiroth heard Genesis emerge from a side street and run to his side.
-He didn't turn to see the bitter expression in his friend's gaze.
+He didn't turn to see the sourness in his friend's eyes.
 The Wolf was looking dispassionately at the second SOLDIER.
-Civilians were cowering behind him, whispering anxiously to each other.
+Civilians were cowering behind him, anxiously whispering to each other.

 He raised his chin to address them in a calm voice.

 He turned on his heels.
 Genesis made to intercept him, but Sephiroth seized him by the arm.